thoughtworks-jumpstart/blog-article-css/README.md

 ### Recreate the blog article page
 * The html structure is given
-* Create a `style.css`
+* `styles.css` is created and linked to the html page
-* Link it to the given html page using `link` tag
+  * Font family is already set and imported from google fonts api
-* Add styles to make the page look like below
+* Add more styles to `styles.css` to make page look similar to the desired output

 ### Things to take note
 * The content is in the middle.
 Find out how to center your content in the middle of the page